sptemp-gpu/caesar-cipher-tool/README.md

 ### Real-time Help
 The tool also includes a help option that explains how to use the tool for beginners.

-## Contributing

-We welcome contributions from the community!
-To contribute:

-1. Fork the repo.
-2. Create a branch for your feature (`git checkout -b feature-name`).
-3. Make your changes and commit them (`git commit -am 'Add feature'`).
-4. Push to the branch (`git push origin feature-name`).
-5. Create a pull request.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.